How to Add User to Farm Administrator Group in SharePoint?

 3. Add the user as a ShellAdmin for all SharePoint databases.

-1. Add new user to farm administrator group from Central Administration:
+Step 1: Add a new user to the farm administrator group from Central Administration

 how to add sharepoint farm administrator

-SharePoint Farm Administrators group by default consists of Local server administrators.
-So, You can see (BUILTIN\Administrators) group is already referenced in the Farm Administrators group in Central Administration.
+The SharePoint Farm Administrators group consists of Local server administrators by default.
+So, you can see that the members of the administrators group (BUILTIN\Administrators) is already referenced in the Farm Administrators group in Central Administration.

-Adding farm admin in SharePoint 2010 can be done in PowerShell also.
+Adding SharePoint administrator to the SharePoint on-premises farm can also be done in PowerShell.
 Here is the PowerShell script to add a new farm admin.

 Add-PSSnapin Microsoft.SharePoint.PowerShell -ErrorAction SilentlyContinue